Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russia: F-16 fighter jets arrive in Ukraine, raising questions about NATO involvement

-Destroyed buildings in Bakhmut in this photo released on May 21.
+Destroyed buildings in Bakhmut in this photo released on May 21

 Yevgeny Prigozhin, head of the Russian private military group Wagner, announced on May 22 that he would withdraw his forces from Bakhmut and hand over the position to the Russian military from May 25 to June 1, Reuters reported.
-Wagner units are believed to have played a major role in the battle for Bakhmut with the support of the Russian military.
+Wagner units are said to have played a major role in the battle for Bakhmut with the support of the Russian military.

-Power restored at nuclear power plant
+Power at nuclear power plant restored

 Denmark wants to hold peace dialogue